Abdelrahmanrezk/Articles-Blog/README.md

-### toy can use the appplication just download the requirments file
+### you can use the appplication just download the requirments file
 pip install -r requirements.txt